-&lt;sup>7 She finds that "by the late 1990s, slightly over half of Japan's imports are...provided by Japanese affiliates abroad and approximately one quarter of imports are purchases made by foreign affiliates in Japan."
+^{7.} She finds that "by the late 1990s, slightly over half of Japan's imports are . . . provided by Japanese affiliates abroad and approximately one quarter of imports are purchases made by foreign affiliates in Japan."

-&lt;sup>8 To construct these figures, trade in a given year is the total of trade with all countries who were members of the respective blocs in 1997.
+To construct these figures, trade in a given year is the total of trade with all countries that were members of the respective blocs in 1997.